How I met my boxing hero Ken Buchanan and didn't know it, by Josh Taylor

 As he had done after the Prograis bout, Ken paid another visit to my house when I returned from Las Vegas.
 We didn’t get any photos with the belt that time, just a couple of quick pictures and then we sat and had a cup of tea and a bite to eat.
 We had a great chat about boxing and he shared some of his old stories again.
 He told me that he was proud that I had achieved what he had achieved.
 That gave me an amazing sense of pride and joy to think that I had half-followed in his footsteps.
 ‘I’m so pleased to have done it just like you, champ,’ I told him.
 Unfortunately, that was the last time I saw him.

-He had such great stories, like the time he was on the undercard of a Muhammad Ali fight and shared a dressing room with Ali.
+He had such great stories, like the time he topped the bill over Muhammad Ali at Madison Square Garden and shared a dressing room with Ali.
 Ken drew a line across the middle of the changing room as if to say ‘that’s your side, this is my side and if you come over here you’re getting it big man!’
 He had great wisdom and great experience, too, and was an amazing man.

 For me, he was the greatest Scottish fighter we’ve had.
 Others may argue differently – we’ve had Benny Lynch and Jim Watt, of course – but I think Ken Buchanan is the best ever.
 He was a hero down in Leith, a hero in Edinburgh and a hero in the whole of Scotland.
 A very well respected and loved man who will be dearly missed.
 Goodbye, champ.